Japanese mahjong scoring rules: Exhaustive draws

 On plenty of occasions, a hand ends with all tiles drawn and the 14 tiles in the dead wall remain.
 Yet, no player wins the hand.
 This is the exhaustive draw.
 In this case, points may be exchanged barring any tenpai hands vs nōten hands.
 After each exhaustive draw, the counter increases by one.

+Tenpai

-TenpaiTenpai (聴牌) means one tile short of a winning hand.
+Tenpai (聴牌) means one tile short of a winning hand.
 To be tenpai, a hand does not need any particular yaku partly because winning by the last discard is yaku itself.
 When a hand is not tenpai, the situation is called nōten (ノー聴: nō is English "no" and ten for tenpai).

 Players must show their hand to verify that it is tenpai when a hand is a draw and if they declared rīchi or if they declare tenpai.
 If a hand with rīchi declaration is nōten, a chombo penalty is imposed.
 In some cases, a player who didn't declare rīchi can declare nōten even when the hand is tenpai to keep their hand concealed.